philffm/quantux_eval/README.md

 # Quant UX Data Retrieval and Analysis

-This Jupyter Notebook demonstrates how to retrieve data from Quant UX using the Quant UX API and perform data analysis on the retrieved data.
+This Jupyter Notebook demonstrates how to retrieve data from Quant UX and perform data analysis on the retrieved data.

 ## Prerequisites